simbadMarino/expo_btfs/docs/pages/classic/building-standalone-apps.md

 To start the build process, run `expo build:android` or `expo build:ios` depending on the platform you are building for.
 If there is no development server running for the app you are building, `expo` will start it automatically.

-> When you run `expo build`, Expo automatically publishes your app (with `expo publish`).
+> When you run `expo build`, Expo automatically publishes your app (with Classic Update's `expo publish` command).
 To avoid accidentally publishing changes to your production app, you may want to use [release channels](/archive/classic-updates/release-channels).

 ### Building for Android